-Jason Collins, a founding partner at Reid Collins & Tsai LLP, is an attorney and CPA who handles complex business and financial litigation with a special emphasis on financial fraud cases, securities matters, insolvency disputes, professional liability matters, and cross-border financial litigation.
-Mr. Collins has managed some of the most prominent financial fraud and insolvency cases in the U.S. and around the world.
+Jason Collins, a founding partner at Reid Collins & Tsai LLP, is an attorney and CPA who handles complex business and financial litigation with a special emphasis on financial fraud cases, insolvency disputes, securities matters, professional liability cases, and cross-border financial litigation.
+Jason has managed some of the most prominent financial fraud and insolvency cases in the U.S. and around the world.
 Jason is known for efficiently managing highly complex matters with an unwavering focus on achieving successful results for his clients.

 Jason frequently pursues claims on behalf of victims of financial fraud, including companies, hedge funds, and private equity funds.
-In many situations, financial fraud causes businesses to fail.
-Thus, many of Jason’s representations include working on behalf of trustees and liquidators appointed in the context of formal insolvency proceedings.
+Many of Jason’s representations include working on behalf of court-appointed trustees and liquidators in the context of formal insolvency or bankruptcy proceedings when the underlying companies or funds have failed.
 Jason’s representations include the pursuit of claims arising out of the collapse of Enron, Parmalat, Stanford Investment Bank, Petters Group Worldwide, Cornerstone Ministries Investments, USA Capital, Inverworld Inc., Cedar Lane Entertainment Fund, American Pegasus Auto Loan Fund, Hawaii Medical Center, Asyst Technologies, The Money Tree Inc., and iGPS Company LLC.